AlbinaGiliazova/HyperskillPythonProjects/README.md

 Print !exit to exit the game.
 The rating is written to a file rating.txt

+**Tic-Tac-Toe**

+Tic-tac-toe is a game played by two players on a 3x3 field where the duel takes place.
+ One of the players plays as 'X', and the other player is 'O'.
+'X' plays first, then the 'O' side plays, and so on.
+The first player that writes 3 'X' or 3 'O' in a straight line (including diagonals) wins.

 **To-Do List**

 A To-Do list that supports: